murshidazher/hadoop-project/README.md

 A list of scripts for stock market analysis.
 To test the job runs `http://<ip_address>:8088/cluster`

+- Has `56918121` ~ fifty-siz million records initially.

 ## Downloading Scripts

 To simply download the updated scripts on terminal: